Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

 Movies and video creation once expensive and possible only by large studios and digital production groups can instead be created by individuals and is bound only by their imagination.

-Content may be connected back through a block chain to compensate original creators.

-Generative AI may help people understand more how creative processes work in general and how to continually enhance the human process.
+Generative AI may help people understand more about how creative processes work in general and how to continually enhance the human process.